 You’ll still need a friend or two to get one installed, but this groundbreaking tech with its intense brightness, perfect blacks, and all the bells and whistles you expect from Samsung is coming to homes this year.
 Frankly, these TVs will be costly, but that’s how this tech goes: It comes out high and the price comes down over time.
 So what we’re witnessing here may be the beginning of something great in the world of the best TVs.

-Now, let’s talk about QLED NEO.
+Now, let’s talk about Neo QLED.
 That’s the name Samsung is giving its best QLED TVs this year.
-But, what’s the NEO all about?
+But, what’s the Neo all about?
 Samsung explains it as an all-new light source.
-What that really means, as I’ve determined, is that it is Mini-LED backlight tech, with a few unique tweaks from Samsung.
+What that really means, as I’ve determined, is that it is mini-LED backlight tech, with a few unique tweaks from Samsung.

 Premium picture goes with premium sound